-This international residency programme organised under the banner of the production company FREESAM is a unique opportunity with a limited capacity, for artistic work in an inspiring environment in the middle of the Atlantic.
+This international residency programme organised by the production company FREESAM is a opportunity with a limited capacity for artistic work in an unique environment.
 It draws on the founders’ many years of experience of working in the field of culture and the arts.
 Its main goal is to draw attention to the unique, dramatic, and well-preserved nature of the Azores and make it possible for artists across genres to draw inspiration for their work from the specific atmosphere of Pico Island.

 The residency programme is located in the Terra do Pão village in the south of Pico Island in the Azores.
 Simple accommodation is provided in a renovated historical mill on a large private property on the shore of the Atlantic and at the foot of the Pico Volcano.
 An outdoor kitchen and bathrooms are available for residents.
 For work, there is a separate studio with running water.
 The property is located in a strictly protected nature reserve.

 Given the type of accommodation and the challenging and frequently changing conditions, the Programme is not intended for artists who require a greater level of comfort and extensive production facilities.
 Improvisation and the ability to adapt are necessary prerequisites for successful completion of a stay.